acend/container-basics-training/content/en/docs/10/_index.md

 ## Frontend app image build

 We now want to include the source code of our frontend app into an already built docker image.
-In order to achieve this we will create a Dockerfile.
+To achieve this we will create a Dockerfile.

 The base image is our `php:7-apache` image which we used before.
 The `ADD` command allows us to add files from our current directory to the Docker image.
 We use this command to add the application source code into the image.